gregmsanderson/fly-live-beats/docs/8-aws-which-compute.md

 This particular app _also_ makes use of another Phoenix LiveView feature: clustering.
 It expects nodes to be able to communicate with each other.
 App Runner runs instances in its own VPC.
 Presumably they can not communicate?

 Plus (as of May 2023) App Runner [does not support EFS for persistent storage](https://github.com/aws/apprunner-roadmap/issues/14).
-The current Live Beats app actually deletes .mp3 files after six hours, however a production application should idealy be able to use local, persistent storage.
+The current Live Beats app actually deletes .mp3 files after six hours, however a production application should ideally be able to use local, persistent storage.
 That is possible on Fly.io, with its volumes.

 App Runner is also available in a limited number of AWS regions.
 If your application is particularly sensitive to latency (perhaps more of an issue with LiveView due to its server-rendered updates than it would be for other apps) that may be something to consider.